This site is intended for UK healthcare professionals.

 Many potential customers are unaware that their local pharmacy provides so many services.
 It is important that once you have these services listed on your website you take steps to market them using our advice on search and social.

-Information box: Patient Group Directives (PGDs) allow pharmacists to provide a prescription-only medication to specific patient groups for a specific condition without a prescription.
+Insight: Patient Group Directives (PGDs) allow pharmacists to provide a prescription-only medication to specific patient groups for a specific condition without a prescription.
 If you want to offer flu vaccines, for example, you will need to complete the training for that PGD.
-You can arrange to only pay for the training you use, so that you and your staff have access to all of the training modules, and if you get a booking for a specific service (e.g. a vaccination), you can do the training the day before.
+You can arrange to only pay for the training you use, so that you and your staff have access to all the training modules, and if you get a booking for a specific service (e.g. a vaccination), you can do the training the day before.
 If you don’t need the training, you don’t pay for it.

 Selling healthcare products and medicines online

-The next step up after offering appointments for services and healthcare advice is to sell products online.
+The next step up, after offering appointments for services and healthcare advice, is to sell products online.

 There are two aspects to this: 1) the technical and logistical requirements, and 2) the regulatory requirements of offering healthcare products online.
 As we will see, many of the regulatory requirements relate to the technical and logistical requirements.
 Let’s look at these first.